What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 • Create a reward system

-The document should be created with all the criteria and details included in the actual MAP policy.
+The document should be created with all the criteria and include details on the actual MAP policy.
 It also needs to include violation enforcement processes and reward systems for loyal retailers.
-The document should be motivating to you as a manufacturer and your authorized retailer, who cares about the profit margins.
-These measures will ensure retailer MAP compliance and control possible price wars between retailers.
-The document should also define a clear process for retailers to claim violations by other retailers and motivate them to join hands with you.
+The document should be motivating to you as a manufacturer and your authorized retailers.
+These measures will ensure retailer MAP compliance and control possible price wars between your retailers.
+The document should also define a clear process for retailers to flag map violations done by other retailers and motivate them to join hands with you to police MAP.

 To ensure your MAP policy is followed by your retailers, you need to ensure your MAP is competitive enough in the market compared to similar products from other brands.